-Contents

 Section 1: Process and procedure

-- 2 Brief guide to terms used in this booklet

-- 3 Introduction by Abrilli Phillip and Councillor Edward Davie

-- 4 Secondary transfer and the Pan-London co-ordinated admissions procedure

-- 6 11 stages parents/carers must follow

-- 16 Secondary transfer key dates

-- 17 Apply online for your child's secondary school place

-- 18 Step-by-step guide to online eAdmissions applications

-Section 2: Lambeth primary schools

-- 20 Lambeth secondary schools information at a glance

-- 22 Map showing Lambeth secondary schools

-- 23 Secondary transfer school open days

-- 24 Archbishop Tenison's School

-- 27 ARK Evelyn Grace Academy

-- 30 Bishop Thomas Grant Roman Catholic Secondary School

-- 33 City Heights E-ACT Academy

-- 36 Dunraven School

-- 39 The Elmgreen School

-- 42 Harris Academy Clapham

-- 45 Lambeth Academy

-- 48 La Retraite Roman Catholic Girls' School

-- 51 Lilian Baylis Technology School

-- 54 The London Nautical School

-- 57 The Norwood School

-- 60 Oasis Academy South Bank

-- 63 Platanos College

-- 66 Saint Gabriel's College

-- 69 St Martin-in-the-Fields High School for Girls

-- 72 Trinity Academy

-- 75 Woodmansterne School

-- 78 Applying for schools in other boroughs

-- 79 Starting 14-19 provision in Lambeth (Year 10 entry) 2022/23

-Section 3: Children with Special Educational Needs and/or Disabilities (SEND)

-- 81 Procedure for applying for school place for an SEND child

-- 81 Lambeth Special Educational Needs Schools and Resource Bases

-- 84 Section 4: Other information
+2 Brief guide to terms used in this booklet

+3 Introduction by Abrilli Phillip and Councillor Edward Davie

+4 Secondary transfer and the Pan-London co-ordinated

+admissions procedure

+6 11 stages parents/carers must follow

+16 Secondary transfer key dates

+17 Apply online for your child's secondary school place

+18 Step-by-step guide to online eAdmissions applications

+20 Section 2: Lambeth primary schools

+22 Lambeth secondary schools information at a glance

+Map showing Lambeth secondary schools

+23 Archbishop Tenison's School

+26 ARK Evelyn Grace Academy

+29 Bishop Thomas Grant Roman Catholic Secondary School

+31 City Heights E-ACT Academy

+34 Dunraven School

+38 The Elmgreen School

+41 Harris Academy Clapham

+44 Lambeth Academy

+47 La Retraite Roman Catholic Girls' School

+50 Lilian Baylis Technology School

+53 The London Nautical School

+56 The Norwood School

+59 Oasis Academy South Bank

+62 Platanos College

+65 Saint Gabriel's College

+68 St Martin-in-the-Fields High School for Girls

+71 Trinity Academy

+74 Woodmansterne School

+77 Applying for schools in other boroughs

+78 Starting 14-19 provision in Lambeth (Year 10 entry) 2022/23

+Section 3: Children with Special Educational

+Needs and/or Disabilities (SEND)

+80 Procedure for applying for school place for an SEND child

+80 Lambeth Special Educational Needs Schools and Resource Bases

+83 Section 4: Other information

 Brief guide to commonly used terms in this booklet

 Academies are publicly funded schools that provide free education to pupils of all abilities.
 They are established by sponsors from business, faith or voluntary groups.
 They receive funding directly from the Department for Education.
 Each academy has its own admissions policy.

 Community schools are run by the local council.
 It employs the school's staff, and runs the admission procedure.
 Their running costs are met from public funds which come through the local council (mainly council tax and grants from central government).
 They provide free education.
 Community schools in the same borough share an admissions policy.

 Department for Education (DfE) is responsible for education and children's services.

 Education, Health and Care Plan (EHCP) An Education, Health and Care Plan (often referred to as an EHCP) is for children and young people aged up to 25 who need more support than is available through normal school based special educational needs support.
 EHC Plans identify education, health and social needs a child or young person has and sets out the additional support required to meet these needs.

 Education, Learning and Skills a group of services in Lambeth Council that brings together all services for education under one banner.

 Foundation schools have their running costs met from public funds which come through the local council.
 They provide free education.
 Each foundation school has it's own admissions policy.

 Free Schools are all-ability state-funded schools.
 They are non-selective and free to attend, and not controlled by a local authority.
 Each free school has its own admissions policy.

 Local Authority (LA) The borough/ local council.

 Ofsted The national Office for Standards in Education (Ofsted), is the government department responsible for inspecting schools and reporting on standards of achievement and the quality of education provided.

 Parents/carers refers to all carers and legal guardians.